thaabomb/EightyPercentSafer/interview-questions-for-ed-soliday.md

 - What was the biggest challenge in establishing CAST?
 - What made CAST so effective?
 - Do you have any examples of how improving safety improved productivity?
-- How did you know what woul work?
+- How did you know what would work?
 How did you know what to do?